Kanach Zham

-There have been reports of its destruction or demolition after the 2020 Nagorno-Karabakh war, based on satellite images, though the Azerbaijani government and the Baku Eparchy of the Russian Orthodox Church maintain that the church, which suffered damage during the war, is still standing and undergoing "renovation".
+The church was demolished by Azerbaijan between December 2023 and April 2024, although the Azerbaijani government and the Baku Eparchy of the Russian Orthodox Church had previously maintained that the church, which suffered damage during the war, was still standing and undergoing "renovation".

 History

 The church was built in 1818 in the same place as the former Gharabakhtsots wooden church.
 The church is built according to a unique cruciform scheme, with the eastern facade of the church being adjacent to the western part of the chapel, and the tall dome of the church and its chapel can both be seen clearly from a distance across the town.
 The interior of the church also has some unique architectural features.
-Above the entrance to the church, is an inscription from 1847 that says "Babayan Stepanos Hovhannes.
+Above the entrance to the church is an inscription from 1847 that says "Babayan Stepanos Hovhannes.
 In the memory of his deceased brother Mkrtych."

 Damage

 Around November 2020, both Armenian and foreign sources stated that the towers of the church had been destroyed by Azerbaijan after the capture of the town in the 2020 Nagorno-Karabakh war, referring to pictures and a video circulating online of the partially destroyed church.
 The Mother See of Holy Etchmiadzin of the Armenian Apostolic Church condemned the damage in a statement in November.

-Satellite images taken on February 15, 2021 showed the church had suffered significant damage in the time since it had come under Azerbaijani rule.
+Satellite images taken on February 15, 2021, showed the church had suffered significant damage in the time since it had come under Azerbaijani rule.
 This received coverage in Armenian and international press outlets, including in Le Monde.
 The destruction of the church can be seen on Google Maps in April 2021.
 An Azerbaijani news agency denied Kanach Zham's destruction, while also denying the church's Armenian heritage (Azerbaijani sources ascribe a Russian provenance to the church, claiming that it was modified according to an "Armenianized" style in the 1840s.).
 It stated that the church, which had been severely damaged during the war, was undergoing renovation and its dome was being rebuilt.
 The Russian Orthodox Church Eparchy of Baku also claims that the church is to be renovated.
 Video footage from a BBC Russian reporter who visited Shusha in September 2021 showed that the church was undergoing ostensible renovation.

-Caucasus Heritage Watch, a watchdog group made up of researchers from Purdue and Cornell, currently lists Kanach Zham's status as "damaged" on its website documenting the fate of architectural monuments in the region.
+On April 18, 2024, Caucasus Heritage Watch, a watchdog group made up of researchers from Purdue and Cornell, reported using satellite imagery that the church had been fully destroyed.